► 2020 Paris motor show axed

-Here's our guide to all the important new cars at the Paris motor show you need to know about.
-The 2018 Mondial de l'Auto is labelled as the world's biggest car show by visitor numbers; it is a biennial exhibition, alternating with the Frankfurt motor show in Germany.
+Here’s our guide to all the important new cars at the Paris motor show last time round.
+The 2018 Mondial de l’Auto was labelled as the world’s biggest car show by visitor numbers – drawing more than one million visitors, more than its European peers in Geneva or Germany; it is a biennial exhibition, alternating with the Frankfurt motor show in Germany.

-The show kicked off on 2 October, and the flood of new cars has been pretty relentless.
+The show kicked off on 2 October 2018, and the flood of new cars was pretty relentless.
 Highlights of the 2018 Paris auto show include the world debut of the new BMW 3-series, a raft of French concept cars, as well as our first look at the Mercedes-Benz A35 hot hatch.
-We’ve also seen the world debut of the new Mercedes B-class, as well as what looks like the new Audi R8 in race garb – and JLR have crashed the entire show by driving around with a camo’d new Defender back in Gaydon.
+We also saw the world debut of the new Mercedes B-class, as well as what looks like the new Audi R8 in race garb – and JLR crashed the entire show by driving around with a camo’d new Defender back in Gaydon.

 Key cars at the 2018 Paris motor show